 7. Ride the roller-coasters and water slides on the Gold Coast

 For fun, not much beats the Gold Coast's theme parks, offering huge thrilling rides, water slides and wildlife.
 You can bundle Dreamworld with WhiteWater World next door, or buy a combination pass for Sea World, Warner Bros Movie World and Wet'n'Wild.
-The ''big five'' fun parks are between The Spit and Coomera, north of Surfers Paradise, where there is plenty of accommodation by the Gold Coast beaches.
+The ''big five'' fun parks are between The Spit and Coomera, north of Surfers Paradise, where there is plenty of accommodation with excellent proximity to the Gold Coast beaches.

 8. Dine under the stars at Uluru

 In this unforgettable, intimate dining experience overlooking Uluru and the distant domes of Kata Tjuta, you'll watch the sun set to the sound of a didgeridoo, sit on top of a dune to savour a degustation feast under the many stars (while learning all about them), then listen to Dreamtime stories by the campfire.
 Tali Wiru ("beautiful dune" in the local Anangu language) operates four times a week from April to mid-October, with hotel transfers from Ayers Rock Resort an hour before sunset.
-There are no more than 20 guests at any one time, and it costs AUD$325 per person.
+There are no more than 20 guests at any one time, making for an unforgettable experience.

 9. Enjoy a gourmet feast by the beach in Margaret River